Israeli–Palestinian peace process: Major issues between the two sides: 2000–2019

-Alternative peace proposals
+Alternative peace processes

-Another approach was taken by a team of negotiators led by former Israeli Justice Minister Yossi Beilin, and former Palestinian Information Minister Yasser Abed Rabbo following two and a half years of secret negotiations.
-On 1 December 2003, the two parties signed an unofficial suggested plan for peace in Geneva (dubbed the Geneva Accord).
-In sharp contrast to the road map, it is not a plan for a temporary ceasefire but a comprehensive and detailed solution aiming at all the issues at stake, in particular, Jerusalem, the settlements and the refugee problem.
+After Bill Clinton failed to broker an agreement at Camp David in 2000, two teams, one led by former Israeli Justice Minister Yossi Beilin and the other by former Palestinian Information Minister Yasser Abed Rabbo, started negotiations where the January 2001 meeting in Taba left off.
+Three years later, the two parties released an unofficial plan for peace, called the Geneva Accord (see the Geneva Initiative).
+It is a comprehensive and detailed two-state solution aiming at all the issues at stake, in particular, Jerusalem, the settlements, security, and the refugee problem.
 It was met with bitter denunciation by the Israeli government and many Palestinians, with the Palestinian Authority staying non-committal, but it was warmly welcomed by many European governments and some significant elements of the Bush Administration, including Secretary of State Colin Powell.
+In September 2009, a more detailed, expanded version of the plan was released.
+This is essentially a non-governmental version of the "shelf agreement" suggested by Condoleezza Rice and Tzipi Livni.